-- \\DSPR 0700 Basic Reading ......
-3 credits Addresses these reading subskills: identification of main idea and detail, sequence of events, dictionary skills, ability to draw valid conclusions, knowledge of synonyms, antonyms, and words in context, identifying cause-effect relationships.
-The course requires a substantial amount of writing to accomplish these objectives.
+Using vocabulary and readings designed for students placing below tenth grade reading level, this course addresses these reading skills: to understand vocabulary in context, recognize main ideas, detect supporting details, identify the main idea or central point, use transitions and development patterns for reading comprehension, distinguish between facts and opinions, make logical inferences, recognize the author's purpose and tone, and understand the components of an argument.
+The course requires a substantial amount of reading to accomplish these objectives.
 This course adds 3 credit hours to the graduation requirements for students enrolled.
-(Prerequisite: Admission and exit is by college assessment procedure only) (DSPR 0700 ESL is designed for students whose native language is not English.
+(Prerequisite: Admission and exitis by college assessment procedure only) (DSPR 0700 ESL is designed for students whose native language is not English.
 Listening and speaking will be stressed.)
-F, S, Su - \\DSPR 0800 Developmental Reading ......
-3 credits Addresses these reading subskills: to separate one's opinion from the writer's, to use features of books and other reference materials, to define unfamiliar words by decoding, using context, or by using a dictionary, and to identify and summarize in one's own words the main and subordinate ideas in a written work, the ability to vary one's rate and technique according to reading purpose and the nature of the material, to recognize different purposes and methods of writing, to identify point of view and tone, and to interpret a writer's literal and inferential meaning.
+F, S, Su

+DSPR 0800 Developmental Reading 3 credits

+Using vocabulary and readings designed for students placing above tenth grade reading level but below college level, this course addresses these reading skills: to understand vocabulary in context, recognize main ideas, detect supporting details, identify the main idea or central point, use transitions and development patterns for reading comprehension, distinguish between facts and opinions, make logical inferences, recognize the author's purpose and tone, and understand the components of an argument.
 The course requires a substantial amount of writing to accomplish these objectives.
 This course adds 3 credit hours to the graduation requirements for students enrolled.
 (Prerequisite: Admission and exit is by the college assessment procedure or successful completion of DSPR 0700, Basic Reading only) (DSPR 0800 ESL is designed for students whose native language is not English.
 Listening and speaking will be stressed.)
 F, S, Su

+READ 1010 - RESP 2110 Course Descriptions

-\\These courses constitute the TBR required sequences based on placement.
+These courses constitute the TBR required sequences based on placement.
 College Reading (READ)

 Reading courses READ 1010 and 2990 are transfer-oriented courses.

 Additional reading courses for students who need preparation for college level work are offered through Developmental Education.